Available since: 3.0.0

 CLUSTER SETSLOT <slot> MIGRATING <destination-node-id>.

-- Get keys from the source node with CLUSTER GETKEYSINSLOT command and move them into the destination node using the MIGRATE command.
+CLUSTER GETKEYSINSLOTcommand and move them into the destination node using the

-CLUSTER SETSLOT <slot> NODE <destination-node-id>in the source or destination.
+CLUSTER SETSLOT <slot> NODE <destination-node-id>to the source node.

 ASKredirections when the source node is configured to redirect.

-SETSLOTin the nodes not involved in the resharding, since the configuration will eventually propagate itself, however it is a good idea to do so in order to stop nodes from pointing to the wrong node for the hash slot moved as soon as possible, resulting in less redirections to find the right node.
+SETSLOTto the nodes not involved in the resharding, is not technically necessary since the configuration will eventually propagate itself.
+However, it is a good idea to do so in order to stop nodes from pointing to the wrong node for the hash slot moved as soon as possible, resulting in less redirections to find the right node.